Parent Loan Options

 The Federal Direct Parent PLUS Loan Program is available to parents of undergraduate students, who are approved via a credit check.
 A parent of an undergraduate student may borrow up to the total Estimated Cost of Attendance less financial aid resources received by the student.
 The U.S. Department of Education is the lender for the Direct PLUS Loan Program.

 Parent PLUS Loans are only available to parents of dependent students, and begin accruing interest once disbursed to the school.
-The current interest rate is 7.00% (fixed rate for loans first disbursed July 1, 2017 - June 30, 2018).* On July 1, 2018, the interest rate will change to 7.595%.
+The current interest rate is 7.6% (fixed rate for loans first disbursed July 1, 2018 - June 30, 2019).*

 The first payment is due within 60 days after each loan is fully disbursed.